-The saying 'Riding on the sheep's back' is a reference to when Australia depended on wool as its main export and became quite wealthy as a result.
-Although not as important today, Australia still has more sheep than any other nation on Earth, with over 100 million.
-These days sheep farming is in decline, and the new industry boosting the economy in a similar wasy is mining.
+The saying 'Riding on the sheep's back' is a reference to when Australia dependence on wool in early history made the nation wealthy.
+Although not as important today, Australia still has more sheep than any other nation, with over 100 million.
+These days sheep farming is in decline, and the new industry boosting the economy is mining.

 Australia is the world's largest exporter of beef.
 With over 28 million heads of cattle, it accounts for over half of all farms with agricultural activity.
 Beef in Australia is of good quality and reasonably priced and is a common staple of the Australian diet.